irenealgi/irenealegre.com/case-studies/3d-configurator.md

 # Removing the carousel

-At some point (while not working), I realised I could just get rid of the carousel while in Edit Mode.
+At some point (while doing something unrelated to work), I realised I could just get rid of the carousel while in Edit Mode.
 The carousel is then replaced by a new navigation that allows the user to move from one section to the next, meaning I don’t have to display labels hovering over the product.

-I also start considering interaction, and decide that the 3D model will be zoomed into depending on what section you are on.
+I also started considering interaction, and decided that the 3D model will be zoomed into depending on what section you are on.
 Like with any other 3D model in the Embed Unit, the user can also swirl it around and zoom in and out as they please.

 The user can also navigate by tapping on different sections of the product as opposed to using the bottom navigation.